stretchr/gomniauth/README.md

 If you then want some information about the user who just authenticated, you can call the `GetUser` method on the provider (passing in the `creds` from the `CompleteAuth` method.)

-The [User](https://github.com/stretchr/gomniauth/blob/master/common/user.go) you get back will give you access to the common user data you will need (like name, email, avatar URL etc) and also an `objects.Map` of `Data()` that contains everything else.
+The [User](https://github.com/stretchr/gomniauth/blob/master/common/user.go) you get back will give you access to the common user data you will need (like name, email, avatar URL etc) and also an `objx.Map` of `Data()` that contains everything else.

 ### Caching in